 After studying this course, you should be able to:

-understand how pensions – including the state pension – work and how much money they will offer
+understand how pensions – including the state pension – work and how much income they will offer in retirement

-understand the options available should a pension income be short to meet any plans and aspirations in retirement
+understand the options available should pension income not be enough to match your plans and lifestyle in retirement

 You can start this course right now without signing-up.
 Click on any of the course content sections below to start at any point in this course.